vand3rlinden/vand3rlinden.github.io/content/post/mdo-quarantine-policies.md

 > _Quarantine policies let you control the quarantine on how users can use it.
 This post will cover the default policies and how to create a custom policy._

 ## What are quarantine policies
 Back in April 2020, Microsoft made it possible for users to view, release, or delete quarantined messages (expect high confidence phishing).
 Some organizations were not happy about users having access to their own quarantined items.
-Quarantine policies give you more control over quarantine for your end users and which quarantined items they can release.
+Quarantine policies give you more control over the quarantine for your end users and allow you to decide which quarantined items they are allowed to release.

 ## The default quarantine policies
-You can access it from the [Quarantine policies section](https://security.microsoft.com/quarantinePolicies) of the Microsoft Security Portal.
+You can access it from the [Quarantine policies section](https://security.microsoft.com/quarantinePolicies) in Microsoft Defender XDR.

 Out of the box, you will see three policies:
 - DefaultFullAccessPolicy